SnapEngineeringAcademy/t2-chat-completed/README.md

 # Introduction

-This is a hackathon boilerplate for a messaging app using the Snap Kit Bitmoji SDK created by Major League Hacking.
-It is for hackers looking to get started quickly on a new hackathon project using Snap Kit.
+This is a messaging app using the Snap Kit Bitmoji SDK created by Major League Hacking and adapted for Snap Engineering Academy.

 # Prerequisites